 There are several key products that will help trans men keep their breakouts under control:

 - Salicylic Acid: originally derived from willow bark, this beta hydroxy acid exfoliates the skin and penetrates pores to clear out acne causing dirt, oil and bacteria.
 Wash your face at least twice daily with a BHA product like SLMD Salicylic Acid Cleanser.
 To keep body breakouts at bay, try fan favorite Salicylic Body Spray, which can be used throughout the day — especially after sweating.
-Spot Check acne patches are great for treating inflamed pimples, and will keep you from picking.
+Salicylic Acid Pimple Patches are great for treating inflamed pimples, and will keep you from picking.

 - Benzoyl Peroxide: this powerful antimicrobial kills acne-causing bacteria and calms inflammation.
-For face, find it in SLMD BP Lotion, and for treating body breakouts, try BP Body Wash.
+For face, find it in SLMD Benzoyl Peroxide Acne Lotion, and for treating body breakouts, try BP Body Wash.

 - Retinol: one of the most potent antioxidants, this vitamin A derivative speeds up cell turnover, which prevents the buildup of dead skin that contributes to acne.
-Apply a product like SLMD Retinol Serum only at night, and use sunscreen by day, since retinol makes skin more sun sensitive.
+Apply a product like SLMD Retinol Resurfacing Serum only at night, and use sunscreen by day, since retinol makes skin more sun sensitive.
 Try lightweight Dual Defender SPF 30, which won’t clog pores.

 - Moisturizer: don’t skip this important step, since acne treatments can be drying — but use a non-occlusive moisturizer that doesn't clog pores.
 SLMD Facial Moisturizer is specially-formulated with acne-prone skin in mind.

 To help people stay on a consistent routine (the key to combating breakouts!) try the SLMD Acne System — available in both 30 and 60 day kits.

 How male to female transitioning impacts acne